tanaikech/ToolsForMCPServer/README.md

 - v1.0.18 (August 9, 2025)

   1. A bug was removed.
 When a tool for Google Forms is run, an error like `FunctionDeclaration in the request exceeds the maximum allowed nesting depth.` occurs.
 This bug was removed by refactoring the JSON schema.

+- v1.0.19 (August 10, 2025)

+  1. 67 Tools for managing Google Classroom and 3 tools for managing Google People were added.
+When you use those tools, please enable the Google Classroom API and the Google People API at Advanced Google services.

 [TOP](#top)